 This Indian Standard was adopted by the Bureau of Indian Standards, after the draft finalized by the Utensils, Cutlery and Domestic Hardware Sectional Committee had been approved by the Mechanical Engineering Division Council.

-Stainless steel thermos for dispensing tea is 5 to 20 litre thermal insulated storage dispenser that greatly lengthens the time over which its contents remain hotter than the container's surroundings.
-The gap between the two containers is stuffed with food-grade thermal insulation which significantly reduces heat transfer by conduction or convection.
+Stainless steel thermos for dispensing tea is 5 litre to 20 litre thermal insulated storage dispenser that greatly lengthens the time over which its contents remain hotter than the container's surroundings.
+The gap between the two containers is stuffed with food grade thermal insulation which significantly reduces heat transfer by conduction or convection.
 The cover or lid is of similar construction.

 In the Indian context, this type of stainless steel thermos is used for hot or cold tea, coffee, milk or hot soup.
 Normally, it is used for commercial purposes.